zama-ai/concrete/docs/tutorial/simulation.md

 # Simulation

-During development, speed of homomorphic execution is a big blocker for fast prototyping.
-You could call the function you're trying to compile directly of course, but it won't be exactly the same as FHE execution, which has a certain probability of error (see [Exactness](../getting-started/exactness.md)).
+During development, the speed of homomorphic execution is a big blocker for fast prototyping.
+You could call the function you're trying to compile directly, of course, but it won't be exactly the same as FHE execution, which has a certain probability of error (see [Exactness](../getting-started/exactness.md)).

-Considering these, simulation is introduced:
+Considering this, simulation is introduced:

 ```python
 from concrete import fhe